strangerstudios/pmpro-sponsored-members/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-sponsored-members/issues

 == Changelog ==
+= .6.3 =
+* ENHANCEMENT: Improved fields display on membership checkout page to use no tables

 = .6.2 =
 * BUG/ENHANCEMENT: Now setting the number of seats to the default value when changing a user's level to a parent/main level in the admin.